ljayclwn/spring-demo/README.md

+# spring-demo
-# This repo was used to learn how to push spring project using git
+This repo was used to learn how to push spring project using git